josephchigiz/airbnb-clone-project/README.md

 - Headings: Circular, Bold (700), 24px-32px
 - Secondary Text: Circular, Book (400), 14px

+Identifying design properties of the mock-up help create a foundation of the visuals of the app.
+With this, you can move forward to creating knowing what the visuals should look like.

 ## Project Roles and Responsibilities

 | Role                | Responsibilities                                                    |